Manchester City F.C. 3–2 Queens Park Rangers F.C.: First half

 The game kicked off at 15:00 BST in front of a crowd of 48,000 at the Etihad Stadium in Manchester, in addition to a peak audience of more than three million viewers on Sky Sports.
 City started strongest, with Samir Nasri narrowly missing out on a tap-in in the 15th minute after Paddy Kenny recovered his own fumbled catch, and a minute later David Silva hit a low shot straight into Kenny's arms.
 City defender Pablo Zabaleta opened the scoring in the 39th minute; having failed to find Carlos Tevez with a low cross, Zabaleta chose instead to make his own run into the box.
 Quickly closed down by both Clint Hill and Taye Taiwo, Zabaleta opted for a shot on goal; QPR goalkeeper Kenny got both hands to it but could only palm the ball over his head and onto the far post, where it rebounded in to give Zabaleta his only goal of the season.
 In the buildup to the opening goal, City midfielder Yaya Touré picked up an injury and was replaced just before half-time by Nigel de Jong.

-At half-time, with City leading 1–0 and Bolton winning 2–1 against Stoke City, QPR were in a position to be relegated while City would be crowned champions.
-Wayne Rooney's goal in the 20th minute of United's match against Sunderland meant that City needed to keep their lead through the second half in order to win the title.
+At the break, with City leading 1–0 and Bolton winning 2–1 against Stoke City, QPR were in a position to be relegated while City would win the title.
+Wayne Rooney's goal in the 20th minute of United's match against Sunderland meant that City needed to stay in the lead throughout the second half to be crowned champions.